MicrosoftDocs/connected-spaces/articles/ase-connect.md

     ![Web Proxy command in left pane highlighted](media/ase-web-proxy.PNG "Web Proxy command in left pane highlighted")

     The **Web proxy** tab is set to **Disable** by default.
-If you require a proxy address to establish a consistent connection between Azure resources and the device:
+If you need a proxy address to establish a consistent connection between Azure resources and the device:

     a.
 Switch the tab to **Enable**.